 Since 2016 Fiona has been chairing the Somerset County Council’s Employment and Skills Steering Group, and is also now chairing the West Somerset Social Mobility Opportunities Area Partnership Board.

-David Bird is the Regional Director for Santander Business Banking in the South West.
-He has over 30 years of experience in banking in many varied roles, including spells at Clydesdale Bank and Barclays.
+David Bird is Head of Debt Advisory at Isca Ventures LLP, a corporate finance boutique helping SME owners to grow and maximise the value of their businesses.
+He has over 35 years of experience in banking in many varied roles, including spells as South West Regional Director for Santander Corporate and Commercial Banking, Clydesdale Bank and Barclays.
 David built two banking businesses from scratch to full blown regional profit centres.
 He has delivered major projects with multi-million pound budgets through leading large teams in the banking industry.

-As well as bringing his clear thinking, result driven skills to the LEP Board, David has strong links to social enterprise and acts as a mentor for a local Deputy Head teacher, as well as supporting the Exeter University Graduate programme.
-He is a former school governor and youth rugby coach.
+As well as bringing his clear thinking, result driven skills to the LEP Board, David has strong links to social enterprise and is a non executive Director at Westward Housing Group as a member of their audit committee.
+He is a supporter of the Exeter University Graduate programme, a former school governor and youth rugby coach.

 David values collaboration and partnership as factors for success, and brings these values to the LEP Board which aims to develop its partnerships.

 David is involved in a number of charities, roles in the education sector, and community projects.
-He is a trustee of The Exeter Foundation, the charity of the Exeter Chiefs supporting the local community.
+He is a founding trustee of the Exeter Chiefs Foundation, which has raised almost £2million in supporting the local community.
 He enjoys family life, rugby, coaching, and reading.

 Councillor David Hall

 Cabinet Member for Economic Development, Planning and Community Infrastructure, Somerset County Council